Toddlers: Your Game Plan for the Terrific Twos

 How to manage your toddler and stay a positive parent?

 Most children become harder to manage at around fourteen months.
 That's because they make a huge developmental leap at this point.
 They're not so easily distracted.
 They realize that you're a separate person, who can sometimes--but not nearly often enough--be influenced to do things their way.
 They realize they have some influence in the world, but not a lot of power, and they start experimenting to see how they can get their needs met and their desires fulfilled.

-This can be a maddening time for parents, or it can be a wonderful time, watching your child blossom.
-How difficult the phase from 15 to 36 months is depends at least partly on the parent's attitude.
+This can be a maddening time for parents, or it can be a wonderful time, watching your child blossom into a person in her own right.
+How difficult the phase from 15 to 36 months is depends mostly on the parent's attitude.
 Your child's rebellion will be inversely proportional to the freedom she’s given to do her developmental work.

 How much is he allowed to explore?
 To set his own pace?
 To feel in control of his world?
 To discover that he is a competent person?

 Much of this depends on the parent.
 Are you sensitive to your child's readiness for independence, supporting but not pushing?
 Can you appreciate your child's bids for independence without taking them as personal insults?
 Can you give up some control so your child can develop some sense of mastery over her world?
 Can you set whatever limits are necessary for her safety and your sanity, while empathizing with her disappointment when she doesn't get what she wants?

 Your Toddler's Developmental Tasks:

 - Rapid physical and brain development.